With trash bins now required in NYC, only the rats are sorry to see the garbage piles go

 The city in August started requiring restaurants, convenience stores and bars to use a sturdy trash can with a secure lid and extended the requirement to chain stores the following month.

 Now every city enterprise, including mom-and-pop shops, must comply.
-Then in the fall, residential buildings with nine or fewer units will fall under the mandate.
+In the fall, residential buildings with nine or fewer units will come under the mandate.

+Eliminating the mounds of trash that come from larger residential buildings is still a work in progress.
+Starting in spring 2025, all buildings in a handful of neighborhoods in Manhattan will be required to use outdoor receptacles as part of a pilot project.

+Adams announced last month that the city will eventually roll out trucks capable of lifting and emptying large on-street containers, which will be needed to accomodate all the waste from high-density buildings.
+While common elsewhere, they will be a departure for New Yorkers accustomed to the sight of sanitation workers tossing in bags by hand.

 Commercial trash makes up nearly half of the some 44 million pounds of refuse collected by the city each day, according to Adams, who has made combating the city’s rodents a focus.

-City officials will issue warnings for the first month of the new mandate but will begin issuing summonses in April, Sanitation Commissioner Jessica Tisch said in media appearances Friday morning with Adams.
+City officials will issue warningsto businesses for the first month of the new mandate, and will begin issuing summonses in April, Sanitation Commissioner Jessica Tisch said in media appearances Friday morning with Adams.

-Businesses must work with their waste hauler to find out what kind of bin they should use, because business trash is collected by private haulers, not the city.
+Businesses must work with their waste hauler to find out what kind of receptacle they should use, because business trash is collected by private haulers, not the city.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.